Gus Grissom: Apollo program

+Personal life

+Grissom met Betty Lavonne Moore (1927–2018), in high school.
+They were married on July 6, 1945, at First Baptist Church in Mitchell when he was home on leave during World War II.
+The couple had two sons, Scott (1950), and Mark (1953).

+Two of Grissom's pastimes were hunting and fishing.
+The family also enjoyed water sports and skiing.

-Death and legacy
+Death

 Before Apollo 1's planned launch on February 21, 1967, the Command Module interior caught fire and burned on January 27, 1967, during a pre-launch test on Launch Pad 34 at Cape Kennedy.
-Astronauts Grissom, White, and Chaffee, who were working inside the closed Command Module, were asphyxiated.
-Just prior to their death, Grissom had remarked, "How are we going to get to the Moon if we can't talk between two or three buildings?" before shouting "Fire!"
-Those would prove to be his last words.
-The fire's ignition source was found to be damaged wiring.
-Their deaths were attributed to a wide range of lethal hazards in the early CSM design and conditions of the test, including a pressurized 100 percent oxygen prelaunch atmosphere, wiring and plumbing flaws, flammable materials used in the cockpit and in the astronauts' flight suits, and an inward-opening hatch that could not be opened quickly in an emergency and not at all with full internal pressure.
+Astronauts Grissom, White, and Chaffee, who were working inside the closed Command Module, were asphyxiated and died.
+During the test, Grissom said, "How are we going to get to the Moon if we can't talk between two or three buildings," then shouted "fire!"
+The fire's ignition source was damaged wiring.
+The pilots' deaths were attributed to lethal hazards in the early CSM design and conditions of the test, including a pressurized 100 percent oxygen prelaunch atmosphere, wiring and plumbing flaws, flammable materials used in the cockpit and in the astronauts' flight suits, and an inward-opening hatch that could not be opened quickly in an emergency and not at all with full internal pressure.

 Grissom's funeral services and burial at Arlington National Cemetery were held on January 31, 1967.
 Dignitaries in attendance included President Lyndon B. Johnson, members of the U.S. Congress, and fellow NASA astronauts, among others.
-Grissom was interred at Arlington National Cemetery, in Arlington, Virginia, beside Roger Chaffee.
+Grissom was interred at Arlington National Cemetery, in Arlington County, Virginia, beside Roger Chaffee.
 White's remains are interred at the U.S. Military Academy at West Point, New York.